The Scottish Government has provided answers to some of the questions you may have around the new Young Carer Grant.

 - Free bus travel goes some way towards helping with young carers' travel needs for shopping, fetching prescriptions, staying on at school/college, and getting out and about for leisure and relaxation, too.

-- We constantly keep the eligibility criteria for the scheme under review and the current consultation will further inform this process.
+- The Scottish Government constantly keep the eligibility criteria for the scheme under review and the current consultation will further inform this process.
 However, we do not propose to extend eligibility at this time to groups other than young Modern Apprentices.

 What type of entitlements and rewards will be available for young carers?

-- We want young carers to have more opportunities to make the most of their time away from their caring role and education.
+- The Scottish Government want young carers to have more opportunities to make the most of their time away from their caring role and education.

-- Young Scot will work with young carers to develop a scheme of tailored entitlements and rewards, such as sports and leisure activities.
+- Young Scot has worked with a group of young carers to develop a scheme of tailored entitlements and rewards, such as sports and leisure activities.
+You can now find out more and sign up if you're a young carer and meet the eligibility criteria.

 Will the young carers version of the Young Scot National Entitlement Card look different?

-We will work with the National Entitlement Card Programme Office (NECPO) board and young carers to look at how changes such as a young carer identifier symbol could better support young carers.
+Young Scot and The Scottish Government will continue to work with the National Entitlement Card Programme Office (NECPO) board and young carers to look at how changes such as a young carer identifier symbol could better support young carers.